SEKOIA-IO/documentation/docs/xdr/usecases/playbook/synchronize_alerts.md

-# Synchronise Alerts with an external tool
+# Synchronize Alerts with an external tool

 This use case describes how to automatically push new Alerts in an external security tool such as SIRP, SOAR or EDR etc.